 Optional French Language Course Package

-While students enrolling at the American Graduate School in Paris are not required to have any knowledge of French language in order to be admitted, those pursuing a Master's or Ph.D. degree at the School of International Relations and Diplomacy are required to have an intermediate level of French by the end of the program in order to graduate.
+AGS strongly encourages its students to take advantage of their time in Paris to learn French and gain what is both cultural enrichment and a highly valuable skill for their future careers.
+While no knowledge of French language is necessary to enroll at AGS, students pursuing the Master's or Ph.D. in International Relations and Diplomacy are required to have reached at least an intermediate level of French (A2 on the CEF level scale) by the end of the program in order to graduate.